timroes/SwipeToDismissUndoList/README.md

 -----

 [Add this project](http://developer.android.com/tools/projects/projects-cmdline.html#ReferencingLibraryProject)
 as an Android library to your project.
+The project should work from API level 3 upwards.
+If you find that this isn't true (might be, that I missed some newer methods), please inform me about that :)

 To use the list create a regular `ListView` (e.g. via a `ListActivity`) and wrap it up in the `SwipeDismissList` of this lib: